 The Australian state and territory government agencies are responsible for implementing, monitoring and enforcing food regulation through their own various Food Acts and other food related legislation.
-The Department of Agriculture and Water Resources enforces the Food Standards Code at the border in relation to imported food.
+The Department of Agriculture, Water and the Environment enforces the Food Standards Code at the border in relation to imported food.
 Australian state and territory governments implement and enforce the food standards developed by FSANZ through their respective laws.

 People with food allergy rely on accurate information being provided on the labels of packaged food.
 They use this information to make decisions about whether to purchase and consume the food.

-- Clause 1.2.3-3 sets out the requirement for a mandatory warning statement for the presence of royal jelly in food.
+- Standard 1.2.3-3 sets out the requirement for a mandatory warning statement if royal jelly is present in food.

 - Standard 1.2.1 sets out the responsibility of the supplier of a food (e.g. importers, manufacturers, retailers and food service providers) to either: